hailelagi/oats/README.md

 # oats

-A modern in-memory store for **anything** that runs on the BEAM. `:ets` api compatible, and more!
+An in-process, object store native, streaming engine that runs on the BEAM :ets api and more!

-## Usecases
+## Why

-- Streaming realtime logs.
+- Streaming realtime logs and perform fast analytics.
 - Ingestion and streaming queries.
 - Object storage snapshots.